BuilderIO/mitosis/examples/site/README.md

-# TODO example in JSX Lite
+# TODO example in Mitosis